djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro/README.md

  <img src="images/print_example2.png" alt="NevermoreV2">

 <B>NEVERMORE V4</B><br>
 Nevermore V4 is a refinement of the V3.
-Some supports for the plenum are back unfortunately, but they should be easy enough to remove(integrated, so no slicer supports anywhere!)
-V4 adds a air guides, as the previous versions had the majority of air flow on just one side of the filter.
+V4 adds a air guides, as the previous versions had the majority of air flow on just one side of the filter (most recent version has all supports removed yet again!).
 The cartridge lid also mounts a bit sturdier, and V4 now has separate base pieces for use with vorons other than 2.4.

 <B>NEVERMORE V3</B><br>